GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Medication_metanalysis/Analysis_steps.md

 #Repeat for all drugs
 ```
-14. To test medication subtypes and dosages
+14.Test medication subtypes and dosages
 ----------------

 ```
 # Wilcoxon test for comparing high and low dosages within a specific medication categorie
 # Same wilcoxon test used for comparing subtypes of drugs to participants not using drugs from that medication categorie